 Altering the Face of Public Transportation

-Given that its roots stemmed from frustration with public transportation, it makes sense that one of the primary ways Uber has changed the world is by changing the way we viewed public transportation and similar services like taxis.
+Given that its roots stemmed from frustration with public transportation, it makes sense that one of the primary ways Uber has changed the world is by changing the way we viewed public transportation and similar services.
 In the past, public transportation was limited by the time of day or location.
 In order to get a ride, you had to be near a bus or metro line at the right time or be in an area where a taxi was available.
 This could make things challenging for those who live in areas without a lot of public transportation.
 With Uber, you can now get a ride anywhere, at any time.

 This idea can be incredibly helpful, especially for those who live outside of the city without regular access to public transit.
 However, it has created problems for public transportation itself.
 In fact, almost every major city across the United States has experienced a drop in public transportation usage, including taxi, bus, and commuter train, since Uber has exploded onto the scene.
 Here in New York especially, taxi drivers have felt the loss, with rideshare making up to 70.5% of the ride-hailing market as of 2018.